 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-How to make Taco Pasta
+How to Make this Beef Taco Pasta Recipe

 First: Cook pasta al dente according to the package instructions.
 Drain and set aside.